Spinal Tap II: The End Continues: Cast

-Musicians Paul McCartney, Elton John, Garth Brooks, Questlove, Trisha Yearwood, Chad Smith, and Lars Ulrich appear as themselves.
-David Kaff, who portrayed the band's keyboardist Viv Savage in the original film, died in July 2025 at age 79.
+Musicians Paul McCartney, Elton John (along with his husband, David Furnish), Garth Brooks, Trisha Yearwood, Questlove, Chad Smith, Lars Ulrich, and Little Freddie King appear as themselves.

 Production

 Background

-Following the 1984 release of This Is Spinal Tap, its creators—Harry Shearer, Christopher Guest, Michael McKean, and Rob Reiner—were embroiled in a protracted legal struggle over the film's rights and profits.
-In 2016, Shearer filed a lawsuit against Vivendi and its StudioCanal division, alleging "Hollywood accounting", mismanagement of trademarks, and grossly inadequate earnings, reporting that he had received only $81 from merchandising and $98 from music sales over decades.
+Following the 1984 release of This Is Spinal Tap, its creators, Harry Shearer, Christopher Guest, Michael McKean, and Rob Reiner, were embroiled in a protracted legal struggle over the film's rights and profits.
+In 2016, Shearer filed a lawsuit against Vivendi and its StudioCanal division, alleging "Hollywood accounting", mismanagement of trademarks and grossly inadequate earnings.
+He stated that he had received only $81 from merchandising and $98 from music sales over decades.
 The suit initially sought as much as $400 million in damages and reclaiming rights under the Copyright Act.
-In addition, the group had sued Universal Music Group over soundtrack royalties, also citing grossly insufficient compensation, and reached a settlement in 2019.
+In addition, the group sued Universal Music Group over soundtrack royalties, also citing grossly insufficient compensation.
+A settlement was reached in 2019.

-By late 2020, after four years of litigation, it was determined that from January 1, 2021, all rights—including characters, trademarks, and licensing—will be handled by a newly formed entity, Authorized Spinal Tap LLC, wholly owned by the four creators, restoring their control over the original film and its associated intellectual property.
+By late 2020, after four years of litigation, it was determined that from January 1, 2021 all rights, including characters, trademarks, and licensing, would be handled by a newly formed entity, Authorized Spinal Tap LLC, wholly owned by the four creators, to restore their control over the original film and its associated intellectual property.